 OCACT adjustments to the published PGDP and real GDP (and therefore productivity) annual growth rates.
 As mentioned above, starting in January 1999, BLS introduced a new geometric weighting formula to the CPI, estimating that it would lower the future annual growth rate in the CPI by about 0.2 percentage point.
 BEA estimates that this change would have had a 50.0 percent "feed-through" effect on the aggregate annual PGDP growth rate in the past.
-Thus, due to BLS' introduction of an improved geometric weighting formula to the CPI, BEA lowered the annual growth rate in the aggregate PGDP by about 0.1 percentage point (0.2 \ 50.0%).
+Thus, due to BLS' introduction of an improved geometric weighting formula to the CPI, BEA lowered the annual growth rate in the aggregate PGDP by about 0.1 percentage point (0.2 50.0%).
 In addition, since the BLS improvement to the CPI does not alter the historical path of nominal GDP, BEA raised the annual real growth rate in the GDP by about 0.1 percentage point.
 However, BEA made these adjustments only back to 1978.
 Thus, to improve consistency, OCACT added the effect of this BLS improvement to the earlier data.
 That is, for 1978 and each earlier year, OCACT lowered the annual growth rate in the CPI by 0.2 percentage point, lowered the annual growth rate in the aggregate PGDP index by 0.1 percentage point, and raised the annual real growth rate in GDP, and therefore productivity, by 0.1 percentage point.
 Furthermore, a change in the CPI growth rate affects the PGDP through about 85.0% of the prices used to determine one of the components of the PGDP, that is, the GDP deflator for consumption (PGDP C).
-Hence, the annual growth rate for the PGDP C in 1978 and earlier was lowered by about 0.17 percent (0.2 \ 0.85).
+Hence, the annual growth rate for the PGDP C in 1978 and earlier was lowered by about 0.17 percent (0.2 0.85).

-3. AVERAGE REAL WAGE DIFFERENTIAL
+3. REAL GROWTH IN AVERAGE OASDI COVERED WAGE

-THE 2022 TRUSTEES REPORT OFFICE OF THE CHIEF ACTUARY, SOCIAL SECURITY ADMINISTRATION
+THE 2023 TRUSTEES REPORT OFFICE OF THE CHIEF ACTUARY, SOCIAL SECURITY ADMINISTRATION

 TABLE OF CONTENTS PAGE

-3 AVERAGE REAL WAGE DIFFERENTIAL 2
+3 REAL GROWTH IN AVERAGE OASDI COVE

-3.1 SUMMARY 2
+3.1 Summary 2

-3.2 DEFINITION OF AVERAGE REAL WAGE DIFFERENTIAL 2
+3.2 DEFINITIONS AND PRESENTATIONAL CHANGES FROM LAST YEAR2

-3.3 Measures of Real Earnings Growth: Economy-Wide and OASDI Covered Earnings 3
+3.3 MEASURES OF REAL GROWTH: ECONOMY-WIDE AND OAS DI COVERED EARNINGS3

 3.3.1 Productivity

-3.3.2 Other Components: Links between Real Earnings and Productivity
+3.3.2 Other Components: Links between Real Earnings and Proc luctivity 6

 3.3.2.1 Ratio of Compensation to Nominal GDP

 3.3.2.2 Ratio of Earnings to Compensation

 3.3.2.3 Average Hours Worked

 3.3.2.4 Ratio of PGDP to CPI-W

 3.3.2.5 Total Links

-3.4 PROJECTIONS FROM OTHER SOURCES
+3.4 Projections from Other Sources

-3.5 APPENDIX 14
+3.5 APPENDIX 15

 TABLE OF TABLES PAGE

-TABLE 3.1: ASSUMED AVERAGE REAL WAGE DIFFERENTIAL
+TABLE 3.1: ASSUMED GROWTH RATES IN AVERAGE OASDI COVERE D WAGE2

-TABLE 3.2: AVERAGE ANNUAL REAL PERCENTAGE CHANGE IN AVERAGE EARNINGS: COMPARISON OF THE
+TABLE 3.2: AVERAGE ANNUAL REAL PERCENTAGE CHANGE IN AVER RAGE EARNINGS: COMPARISON OF THE U.S.

-ECONOMY TO OASDI COVERED
+ECONOMY TO OASDI COVERED 5

-TABLE 3.3: AVERAGE ANNUAL REAL PERCENTAGE CHANGE IN AVERAGE EARNINGS: TOTAL U.S. ECONOM MY AND ITS
+TABLE 3.3: AVERAGE ANNUAL REAL PERCENTAGE CHANGE IN AVER RAGE EARNINGS: TOTAL U.S. ECONOMY AND ITS

-COMPONENTS
+COMPONENTS 7

-TABLE 3.4: AVERAGE HOURS WORKED PER WEEK, TOTAL U.S.: COMPOUND ANNUAL RATES OF CHANGE (%)12
+TABLE 3.4: AVERAGE HOURS WORKED PER WEEK, TOTAL U.S.: COM POUND ANNUAL RATES OF CHANGE (%)13